996icu/996.ICU/README.md

  - [996.Petition](https://github.com/xokctah/996.petition) initiates petitions by sending open letters to relevant government departments.
  - [996.action](https://github.com/CPdogson/996action) Supporters are encouraged to participate in public supervision.
  - [996.avengers](https://github.com/996-icu-avengers/Natasha) adds `996ICU` and `955WLB` tags on recruitment websites.
+ - [1155.Life](https://github.com/formulahendry/1155.Life) is a repo that maintains a list of 11-5-5 life-first companies.

 Where are the issues?
 ---